-While mostly snow-bound in Rhode Island yesterday, I noticed a whole bunch of things to photograph all bunched up in a ceramic jar in the kitchen, all ordinary objects.
-As I have done in the past with simple, “insignificant” ordinary objects like salt and pepper shakers, I was moved to photograph these ordinary, everyday objects wearing years of patina embedded on their surface like badges of honor.
+While mostly snow-bound in Rhode Island yesterday, I noticed a lot of ordinary items bunched up in a ceramic jar in the kitchen.
+As I have done in the past with simple, “insignificant” ordinary objects like salt and pepper shakers, I was moved to photograph these ordinary, everyday objects, wearing years of patina embedded on their surface like badges of honor.

 I photographed them to reflect my response, reaction to their shape, form, texture, and years of service!
 It all happened quite fast, about twenty minutes, one after the other I photographed them with a strong emphasis on their “personality.”
 All the while, fully expecting questions like “what is it,” or “why did you photograph it?”
-My answers to these questions are: “It is (they are) a photograph(s);” and, “Why not!?”
+My answers to these questions are: “It is (they are) a photograph(s);” and, “Why should I not!?”